What Small Businesses Need to Know About Hard Disk Failure

 Tracking Performance

 Google found that tracking four specific SMART counters (scan errors, reallocation count, offline reallocation, and probational count) were clearly associated with subsequent hard disk failures.
-But, they also found that more than HALF of the failed drives in its sample of over 100,000 disk drives showed no problems in these four categories before failure occurred.
+They found over HALF of failed drives in the sample of 100,000 disk drives showed no problems in these categories before failure.

 Does Age Matter?